From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 MSPCA Position: Support Sponsor: Representative Linda Campbell Status: Signed by the Governor!

-This bill makes a few, mostly technical, changes in this statute that passed in 2002 that remedied a problem that occurs when animals must be seized as the result of cruelty investigations.
+This law makes a few, mostly technical, changes in this statute that passed in 2002 that remedied a problem that occurs when animals must be seized as the result of cruelty investigations.

-The law (M.G.L.
+Since 2002, M.G.L.
 Ch.
-272 §104) now allows an authority that seizes an animal pursuant to applicable animal cruelty or fighting statutes to request the court to order a bond to cover the costs of caring for the animal during the period of time the animal is held until the case is adjudicated.
+272 §104 allows an authority that seizes an animal pursuant to applicable animal cruelty or fighting statutes to request the court to order a security to cover the costs of caring for the animal during the period of time the animal is held until the case is adjudicated.

 The reason this law was enacted was to remedy problems that occur when animals must be seized as the result of cruelty investigations: